Graham Turner: Return to Shrewsbury Town

 On 11 June 2010, Turner was announced as the new Shrewsbury Town manager, returning 26 years after he originally left.
 Turner agreed a three-year deal as manager, and will have the option of an extra year as director of football.
 His first season back at Shrewsbury Town was during the 2010–11 season saw them finish just below automatic promotion in fourth place, this meant that Town had to play a two legged play-off semi final against Torquay United in which they lost 2–0 on aggregate.
-The following season saw an even greater improvement guiding Shrewsbury Town to a runners-up spot and automatic promotion to League One.
-The club set a record number of points and for the second time in Turner's career he led Shrewsbury Town unbeaten at home throughout a whole season 33 years after the first achievement.
+The following season Turner guided Shrewsbury Town to a runners-up spot and automatic promotion to League One.
+The club set a record number of points and were unbeaten at home throughout the season.

 After guiding them to a respectable 16th-place finish in the 2012–13 season, their first 3rd tier appearance in 15 years, Turner was unable to build on this success the following season.
-On 21 January 2014 Graham Turner resigned as manager of Shrewsbury Town, halfway through the 2013–14 campaign.
+On 21 January 2014, Turner resigned as manager of Shrewsbury Town, halfway through the 2013–14 campaign.
 Shrewsbury were subsequently relegated.